-h-unit represents a unit of horizontal length, and v-unit represents a unit of vertical length (see section 2.3.3.2). namedspace is one of veryverythinmathspace, verythinmathspace, thinmathspace, thinmathspace, thickmathspace, verythickmathspace, or veryverythickmathspace.
-These values are settable by the mstyle element which is discussed in section 3.3.4.
+h-unit represents a unit of horizontal length, and v-unit represents a unit of vertical length (see Section 2.3.4.2). namedspace is one of veryverythinmathspace, verythinmathspace, thinmathspace, mediummathspace, thickmathspace, verythickmathspace, or veryverythickmathspace.
+These values are settable by the mstyle element which is discussed in Section 3.3.4.
 The default values of veryverythinmathspace... veryverythickmathspace are 1/18em...7/18em, respectively.